burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 auto square(const auto& x) { return x * x; }

 // You can add export, but you do not have to.

 // Still valid:

 // export auto square(const auto& x) { return x * x; }
 ```
 ## Module Interface File With Separate Implementation

-The module interface file then includes the prototypes of all exported functions.
+The module interface file in this style includes the prototypes of all exported functions.

 In a **module interface file**, all import declarations must appear after the module declaration only.

 ```cpp
 // mymodule.cppm – Interface test file